 Best for: Backlinks

-Ahrefs Backlink Checker lets you see the top 100 backlinks to your site to help improve linking strategy and drive better search results.
+Ahrefs Backlink Checker lets me see the top 100 backlinks to my site to help improve my linking strategy and drive better search results.
 The trial version of this tool is free, while the premium option comes with a monthly cost.

-Worth noting: You can also use this backlink checker to evaluate competitor sites and capitalize on gaps in keyword strategies.
+What I like: I use this backlink checker to evaluate competitor sites and capitalize on gaps in keyword strategies.
+Basha Coleman agrees.

 10. Google Keyword Planner